NarsilionCZ/czhu0489_Cheng-Zhu_tut09_groupC/README.md

 The running logic of the code is to call the function `disturbAnimation()` within the `draw()` function, and then within `disturbAnimation()`, it calls the function `disturbPixels()` in a timer loop to achieve the effect of a timed cyclic animation.

 3. Key functions:
-I used `createGraphic()` in the code, which was not covered in the course.
+I used `createGraphics()` (https://p5js.org/reference/p5/createGraphics/) in the code, which was not covered in the course.
 It can create a temporary graphics buffer not shown on the canvas to handle disturbing process and cover the final image to the canvas.
 By combining this function with `get()` and `image()`, one can achieve the effect of local disturbance on the image.
 In addition, `noise()` is used to generate disturbance.

 4. Workflow: